telerik/nativescript-cloud/README.md

 }
 ```

-### Module userService
+### Module nsCloudUserService
-The `userService` is used to get information aboud the current user or modify it.
+The `nsCloudUserService` is used to get information aboud the current user or modify it.
 You can call the following methods </br>
 * `hasUser` - Checks if there is user information.
 </br>
 Definition: